kdandank/418CacheSim/final-report.md

 > -p Cache Coherence Protocol to use (MSI/MESI/MOSI/MOESI/Dragon)
 > -t The trace file to use
 > ```
-> * At initialization, we create caches for each processor, and we create two pThreads for each cache.
+> At initialization, we create caches for each processor, and we create two pThreads for each cache.
 One thread is responsible for handling requests from the processor and initiating bus transactions if necessary (processor transactions), while the other thread is responsible for responding to bus transactions (snooped bus transactions).
 For accesses to memory, we have simulated a split-transaction bus.
 We create a pThread to act as the memory controller.
 We have also added a small delay(of the order of couple ms), so that each memory request has some considerable latency associated with it.
 This also means that while a memory request is pending, another cache might request the same cacheline.
 This causes some interesting correctness issues that we will discuss later. <br>
-> * The high level workflow of our simulator is as follows: <br>
+>#### The high level workflow of our simulator:
-> The main thread is responsible for reading the memory trace and instructing the appropriate caches to perform the required memory read/write.
+> * The main thread is responsible for reading the memory trace and instructing the appropriate caches to perform the required memory read/write.
 This is implemented using a signalling mechanism (mutex and condition variables). <br>
 > * When a cache worker receives the signal for the memory access, it checks the state of the cacheline which has the address and executes the protocol transitions if any.
 If the transition requires a snooping bus transaction, it